Four Everyday Symbols & Their Meanings

 Symbol 3: The Sun Cross

-An equal-armed cross in the center of a circle, this symbol is often made quite elaborate and called the “Celtic Cross.”
+An equal-armed cross in the center of a circle, this symbol is quite elaborate and symbolic of the “Celtic Cross.”
 Popular belief states it is the symbol of a blending of the ideas of Catholicism and traditional Irish faiths, and this is technically true.
 However, an older meaning behind this symbol lies under the surface of the Celtic mythos.

 The cross-in-circle symbol has been in use since the Neolithic period and represents the sun and its four seasons on the Earth.
 The lines extending from the center of the cross represented the four cardinal directions, and the open spaces represented the four stages of the year.